-ECPI University has scholarships available for graduating high school seniors and military personnel and their dependents.
+ECPI University has scholarships available which may be both need and/or merit based for graduating high school seniors and military personnel and their dependents.
 There is no financial obligation or cost involved in applying for a scholarship.
 Applications are available from the Admissions Department.
-Applicants are eligible for only one of the following awards:
+Applicants are eligible for only one of the following awards.